Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Pass laws became a symbol of oppression.

-6. Cotton Cultivation Quotas – German East Africa (Tanzania) 1902 – 1914.
+6. Cotton Cultivation Quotas in German East Africa (Tanganyika) 1902 – 1914.

-In 1902, the German administration ordered villages to grow fixed quotas of cotton.
+In 1902, German administration ordered villages to grow fixed quotas of cotton.
 Chiefs were responsible for ensuring compliance.

-Case Study: The Maji Maji Rebellion (1905–1907)
+Maji Maji Rebellion (1905–1907)

 Southern Tanzanian groups, including the Ngoni, Matumbi, and Ngindo, rose up against forced cotton quotas.